Krrish0902/SecureProctor/README.md

 - Created as part of a hackathon project
 - Inspired by the need for privacy-respecting online proctoring solutions
-- Built with focus on user privacy and academic integrity
+- Built with focus on user privacy and academic integrity.